sevenNt/go-metrics-influxdb/README.md

 go-metrics-influxdb
 ===================

-This is a reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library which will post the metrics to [InfluxDB](https://influxdb.com/).
+This is a reporter for the [go-metrics](https://github.com/rcrowley/go-metrics) library which will post the metrics to [InfluxDB](https://influxdb.com/). go-metrics-influxdb uses latest influxDB client via HTTP/UDP protocol.

 Note
 ----